ECCC-ASTD-MRD/MIDAS-src/docs/codingStandards.md

 ### Programs and modules naming convention
 - As for variables, "camelCase" (https://en.wikipedia.org/wiki/Camel_case)
   should be used for all filenames.
 For modules, an underscore should appear only between the module name and the suffix "`mod`.
-Threfore, a module filename should end with "`_mod.f90`".
+Therefore, a module filename should end with "`_mod.f90`".

 ### Commenting: